-Procedures for Reporting Crimes & Other Emergencies: Students, employees, and visitors are encouraged to report any criminal activity, potential criminal action, or any other emergency by calling the University Police Department at 985-549-2222.
+Procedures for Reporting Crimes & Other Emergencies:

+Students, employees, and visitors are strongly encouraged to report any criminal activity, potential criminal action, or any other emergency by calling the University Police Department at 985-549-2222.
 This number provides direct, 24-hour-a-day contact with the police radio dispatcher and reports may be made on a voluntary, confidential basis.
-Non-emergency calls can be made to 985-549-3835.
+Non-emergency calls can be made to 985-549-3835 during regular business hours.
 In addition, there are "Code Blue" Emergency telephones located throughout the campus, including inside residence halls and several academic buildings, which provide direct access to the University Police Department.
-One may also make a report on a confidential basis by accessing the University Police Department's web site at www.selu.edu/admin/police.
+One may also make a report on a confidential basis by accessing the University Police Department's web site at www.selu.edu/admin/ police.
+In event an individual prefers to report a criminal offense to someone other than the University Police Department, he/she has the option of reporting the situation to the Vice President for Student Affairs, Dyson Hall, telephone 985-549-5250.
+An employee also has the option of reporting an incident to his/her supervisor.